alexansari101/saclib/README.md

 ## Contributing

 We encourage contributions to this library.
 The library source files can be found in the ./lib/src folder.
 Use Doxygen style comments.
 Test code with appropriate unit tests and ensure the examples compile/run.

+Contributors should add their names to the AUTHORS file.